 There will be only three winners if this law is passed:

 - UK ISPs – the UK will become a safe-haven for cyberbullying and a first choice location for trolling and harassment websites.
 Website sales for ‘hate’ sites will boom.

 - The Police – time and money will be saved now they don’t have to bother investigating cyberbullying.
 It will be back to the days of “If you don’t like it – don’t read it’ advice.

 - The troll, cyberbully, harasser and defamer in the UK will become all but untouchable.

 This new law is not the answer to prevent cyberbullying and trolling

 The UK doesn’t need a new law.
 It needs the Government to kick the police forces up the backside and make them do their job.
-Cyber bullying injures people.
+Cyberbullying injures people.
 It’s a crime.
 Just because DI don’t do cyberbullying Copper cannot be bothered, and would rather be on high profile murder cases, shouldn’t mean victims should suffer.
-Instead the Government seems hell bent on reenforcing Police laziness instead of insisting on better professional standards.
+Instead, the Government seems hell-bent on reinforcing Police laziness instead of insisting on better professional standards.

 This new law is not progress, is it?